 Elegoo Mars Pro Review

-|Model:||Elegoo Mars Pro|
+|Model||Elegoo Mars Pro|

-|Speed :||24 mm / hour|
+|Speed||24 mm / hour|

-|Printing process:||LCD SLA|
+|Printing process||LCD SLA|

-|Printing area:||120 x 68 x 155 mm|
+|Printing area||120 x 68 x 155 mm|

-|Layer height:||0.01 to 0.2 mm|
+|Layer height||0.01 to 0.2 mm|

-|Particularities:||improved UV LEDs, activated carbon filter|
+|Particularities||improved UV LEDs, activated carbon filter|

-What is different from the Elegoo Mars?
+How is Elegoo Mars Pro Different from the Elegoo Mars?

-Perhaps the most interesting innovation is a built-in activated carbon filter.
-This should also ensure that less resin fumes are distributed in the room.
-In combination with the sealed cover, this should significantly reduce odor pollution.
-Whether this really works, more on that later.
+One outstanding feature of the Elegoo Mars Pro 3D printer is a built-in activated carbon filter.
+The filter ensures that less resin fumes are distributed in the room.
+Together with the sealed cover, it significantly reduces odor pollution.

 Leveling and troubleshooting